EchoMAV/donington_docs/docs/software.md

 At this point, you can install your own application, which opens ```/dev/ttyTHS0``` (on most Jetson systems) at 500,000 kbps and uses a [mavlink parser library](https://mavlink.io/en/getting_started/use_libraries.html) to parse the byte stream.

-## Additional information related to Septentrio GNSS
+## Information related to Septentrio GNSS

 The Septentrio X5 and H units must be configured to output an SBF stream on COM1 before they will work with ArduPilot.
 The instructions to do so are below: